 accidentally find yourself stuck in it, try typing the escape key,

-(colon, lower-case ‘q’, exclamation mark), then
+followed by :q! (colon, lower-case ‘q’, exclamation mark), then

 hitting Return to return to the shell.